ConnorY97/ConnorYoung/_posts/2024-04-28-Relentless-Attack.markdown

 }
 ```
 This [Medium Article](https://medium.com/codex/writing-unit-tests-for-my-game-in-unity-b0163e2c9b47) was a fantastic resource I found to add the `[TestCase(X,X)]` which just allows you to pass in variables to the testing functions.
 Even more than one!
 So far this has successfully found 2 issues with code changes I have made.
 This was really cool!
-The tests only pass on as much information as you give them, so the more detail the better!
+The tests only pass on as much information as you give them, so the more detail the better! <br>
 ![Successfullunittests](/assets/img/unittests.png){: width="486" height="294" }

 [itch](https://connory97.itch.io/relentlessattack)